GLD5000/graphql-wrapper/technical-spec.md

 ## Overview

-This project provides a GraphQL API wrapper for aggregating and exposing web performance metrics (such as PageSpeed, CrUX, and custom summaries) for a given URL.
+This project provides a GraphQL API wrapper for aggregating and exposing web performance metrics for PageSpeed Insights API and CrUX History API for a given URL.
 It is built with Next.js (API routes) and TypeScript.

 ## Architecture